 Unfortunately, while this seems like a no-brainer, email was not originally built with this type of assurance.
-As a result, open Internet standards have been developed to make email authentication possible and restore trust to email.
-There are five that you need to know about, and each one covers a different piece of the puzzle.
+As a result, cybercriminals have taken advantage of the vulnerabilities to breach companies and their customers.

-Here is the high-level overview of the five key standards that make up email authentication: SPF, DKIM, DMARC, ARC, and BIMI.
+Here is a high-level overview of the five key standards that make up email authentication:

 Sender Policy Framework is the standard that pioneered the concept of domain-based email authentication.
 SPF lets domain owners publish a list of approved IP addresses.
 If a mail server with an IP address that’s not on the list tries to send email using that domain, it won’t pass SPF authentication.